RESHAPELab/ART-CoreEngine/README.md

 4. run `./onClone.sh`
 5. set the `.env` file in the root of the repository to be this: `OPENAI_API_KEY=abcdefg.....`
 6. You should be good to go now: `python3 ProgramAnalyzer.py`
+7. Output saved in `generatedFiles/main.db`
-7. View output in `generatedFiles/main.db`
+8. View output as CSV for the predictions team in `generatedFiles/core_engine_output.csv`

 To view the output, you may have to copy `main.db` to a temp directory and then open it there.
 Use DB Browser from https://sqlitebrowser.org/